 What are biohazards?

-Level 2 — cause moderate harm to humans (HIV)
+Level 2 — moderate hazard (HIV, hepatitis)

 Level 3 — high-risk pathogens that can become airborne (tuberculosis)

-Level 4 — life-threatening pathogens with no known treatment (ebola)
+Level 4 — life-threatening pathogens with no known treatment (Ebola)

 TYPES OF BIOHAZARD |